 Below are options you, as a UCM undergrad, can take advantage of to start your graduate program while you finish your undergraduate degree.

-Dual Enrollment allows you to take a few graduate level courses in your last semester or two of completing your bachelor's degree.
+Concurrent Enrollment allows you to take a few graduate level courses in your last semester or two of completing your bachelor's degree.

 *To use the petition form as a PDF fillable-form, once downloaded, open the PDF from the saved location and not in a web browser.